 - Redundancy Letter and a written statement of how the redundancy payment was calculated for each employee; and

 - Appeal letters (if appropriate).

-The actual requirements for each organisation will be different; however these documents will be required by the majority of organisations.
-Dependent on the negotiations, need to consider alternative employment and numbers involved there may be additional correspondence and documents needed.
+The actual requirements for each firm will be different; however these documents will be required by the majority.
+Dependent on the negotiations, managers need to consider alternative employment and numbers involved there may be additional correspondence and documents needed.

 It is important to set up an appeal panel who can hear appeals from staff who are unhappy with the process and believe that the selection criteria have been unfairly applied.

 The fallout from redundancy programmes does not end when the last person has been dismissed.
 The firm has to continue functioning.
 Those left must pick up the pieces and get on with the day to day work.
 Very often those left have to take on increased workload; they may be confused, scared about what will happen in the future, angry or demotivated.
 It is the managers' responsibility to bring some semblance of order to the chaos which occurs immediately after a redundancy programme.